lyijin/topGO_pipeline/README.rst

 2. R (the newer, the better.
 From experience, topGO has been continually updated to work with the newest R versions).

-2a.
-Optional: install Rstudio.
+   Optional: install RStudio.
 Makes programming in R... bearable.

 3. Install topGO via Bioconductor: http://bioconductor.org/packages/release/bioc/html/topGO.html.